zeabur/Zeal/Zeal-macos/README.md

 | `tw` | `https://twitter.com/{param}` | Open Twitter profile |
 | `npm` | `https://npmjs.com/package/{param}` | Search npm package |

+## Desktop Widgets

+Zeal includes a native macOS widget to monitor your Zeabur projects right from your desktop or notification center.

+### Zeabur Projects Widget

+- **Small View**: Displays a high-level summary (Total Projects) to keep your desktop clean.
+- **Medium View**: Displays a list of your most recent projects and their service counts.

+### Configuration

+The widget is fully configurable:
+1. **Right-click** on the widget.
+2. Select **"Edit ZealWidget"**.
+3. Click **Choose** next to the "Project" option.
+4. Select a specific project to monitor.
+You can **search** by name if you have many projects.
+   - If a project is selected, the widget will show status specifically for that project.
+   - If no project is selected, it defaults to showing your top 3 projects.

+### Troubleshooting
+- **No Data / "Please login"**: Ensure you are logged into the main Zeal app.
+- **Keychain Access Prompt**: If macOS asks for keychain permission, please **Log out** and **Log in** again in the main Zeal app.
+This refreshes the shared credentials.

 ## Configuration

 Keywords are stored in: